tdeekens/promster/readme.md

 - `labels`: an `Array<String>` of custom labels to be configured both on all metrics mentioned above
 - `metricTypes`: an `Array<String>` containing one of `histogram`, `summary` or both
 - `metricNames`: an object containing custom names for one or all metrics with keys of `up, countOfGcs, durationOfGc, reclaimedInGc, httpRequestDurationPerPercentileInMilliseconds, httpRequestDurationInMilliseconds, httpRequestDurationPerPercentileInSeconds, httpRequestDurationInSeconds`
+  - Note that each value can be an `Array<String>` so `httpRequestDurationInMilliseconds: ['deprecated_name', 'next_name']` which helps when migrated metrics without having gaps in their intake.
+In such a case `deprecated_name` would be removed after e.g. Recording Rules and dashboards have been adjusted to use `next_name`.
+During the transition each metric will be captured/recorded twice.
 - `accuracies`: an `Array<String>` containing one of `ms`, `s` or both
 - `getLabelValues`: a function receiving `req` and `res` on reach request.
 It has to return an object with keys of the configured `labels` above and the respective values
 - `normalizePath`: a function called on each request to normalize the request's path.
 Invoked with `(path: string, { request, response })`